luoqin219/my-weird-life/笔记/Positive Psychology_Harvard.md

 7. "We see what we look for and we miss much of what we are not looking for even though it is there.
 Our experience of the world is heavily influenced by where we place our attention."

-8. 《Marva Collins' Way》- a book for people wanting to be teachers, leaders and parents
+8. 《Marva Collins' Way》- a book for people wanting to be teachers, leaders and parents.

 9. Passive victim -> active agent: I take action, I take responsibility, I go on to places after experiencing the pain (giving ourselves the permission to be human).
 Self-perception theory: action will increase our level of confidence, and then more hope and optimisim is a result, and they become a self-fulfilling prophecy.